ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 The cluster name is set to **vss-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

-You can also specify a cluster name that meets the following requirements:
+You can also specify a cluster name with a maximum length of 30 characters.
-* Only alphanumeric characters are allowed.
-* The maximum length of the cluster name is 128 characters.

 ## Licensing settings
 {: #vs_orderinginstances-licensing-settings}